 1. Assess current level of activity as it compares to patient’s normal baseline activity.

 This allows the nurse to gauge the difference in patient’s current energy level and how the fatigue is currently impacting patient.
+The nurse can also assess for when the fatigue started and how long it lasted.

 3. Assess lab values.